sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Implement targeted marketing campaigns for the Consumer segment to increase retention and repeat purchases.

-- Replicate successful sales strategies from high-performing states in lower-performing states like Gujrat, Odisha and Himachal Pradesh.
+- Replicate successful sales strategies from high-performing states in lower-performing states like Gujarat, Odisha and Himachal Pradesh.

 - Plan seasonal promotions and demand forecasting to handle monthly sales fluctuations.